ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 All of the examples have their own `README.md` explaining how to run them.

-#### Browser
+## Browser

 With the breaking release round in Summer 2023 we have added hybrid ESM/CJS builds for all our libraries (see section below) and have eliminated many of the caveats which had previously prevented a frictionless browser usage.

-It is now easily possible to run a browser build of one of the EthereumJS libraries within a modern browser using the provided ESM build, see the [./examples/browser.html](./examples/browser.html) file for a complete example for this library including a small setup instruction section.
+It is now easily possible to run a browser build of one of the EthereumJS libraries within a modern browser using the provided ESM build.
+For a setup example see [./examples/browser.html](./examples/browser.html).

 ## API